 A BRIEF HISTORY OF OUR HOLSTEINS

-The dairy cows at Pineland Farms comprise one of the oldest registered Holstein herds in the United States.
-(A “registered” cow means that the animal’s parentage is known and is certified by the United States Holstein Association.)
+The dairy cows you see here at Pineland Farms comprise one of the oldest registered Holstein herds in the United States.
+A “registered” cow means that the animal’s parentage is known and is certified by the United States Holstein Association.